-As I got closer and closer to where Erin was standing outside of a patient's door, I began to make out her facial features through my scratched up glasses.
-She had tanned skin and jet black hair like the aide had told me.
+Erin had tanned skin and jet black hair like the aide had told me.
 It was perfectly curled into a short bob cut just above her shoulders and her makeup was beautifully done.
 Her stature was short and she was scribbling on a piece of paper in front of her portable computer which lit up her face with a white light.
-She looked up from whatever she was writing as I approached her...
+She looked up from whatever she was writing as I approached her.